Adzz/nand_to_tetris/implementation/chapter_2/notes.md

 Strikes me that the CARRY is and AND ? and the SUM is what... "x * not(y) + not(x) * y + not(x) * not(y)" which I think is an exclusive OR.
 We should have documented better.

+# Full Adder

+This takes in three inputs and still only produces two outputs - the SUM and CARRY.